“Why is my A/C so loud?”

 Today’s air conditioners are quieter than ever.
 And we want to make sure yours stays that way.
 High-efficiency AC units incorporate sound-dampening technology and two-stage (variable speed) compressors to keep noise levels below 55 decibels.
-So if you hear unusual sounds coming from your air conditioner during normal operation, don't ignore them, as this could be a sign that the unit needs a repair or upgrade.
+So when you hear unfamiliar or exceptionally loud noises from your air conditioner, take notice.

 Here are some of the common sounds your HVAC system could make and what they may signify.